Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Background and Related Work

-\textbf{Transport Operators:} Related to dLDS is the transport operators framework.
-Transport operators represent a class of generative manifold models by characterizing transformations in local regions as a continuous-time-evolving LDS model.
-The dynamics matrix is decomposed as a weighted sum of $K$ dictionary elements called \emph{transport operators}, each individually representing movement along a particular path on the data manifold and can be combined to reconstruct observed transformations.
-Operators are learned through gradient descent techniques similar to dictionary learning.
-These models have been demonstrated to effectively approximate geometrical structures of nonlinear manifolds in a variety of settings.
-For complex data, transport operators have been integrated into the latent space of autoencoders and VAEs which enables generative transformation paths and meaningful extrapolations~\cite{Connor2020mae} \cite{connor2021vaells}.
-More recent advances include relaxing the requirement of transformation labels, learning local operator statistics for identity-preserving transformations, and improving scalability of inference for higher-order models~\cite{Connor2021identitypreserving, Fallah2022threshold}.
-Despite this progress, work on transport operators focuses on discovering the geometry of latent manifolds, but fails to describe nonlinear flows on these manifolds in complex time-series data.
+\textbf{Transport Operators.} Related to dLDS is the Transport Operators (TOs) framework \citep{culpepper2009TOs}.
+TOs represent a class of generative manifold models by characterizing transformations in local regions as a continuous-time-evolving LDS model.
+The transformation matrix is decomposed as a weighted sum of $K$ dictionary elements called \emph{TOs}, each individually representing movement along a particular path on the latent manifold and can be combined to reconstruct observed transformations.
+Operators are learned as part of the DL iterative procedure and are updated at each iteration by taking a gradient descent step to minimize the desired cost.
+This approach has been demonstrated to effectively approximate geometrical structures of nonlinear manifolds in a variety of settings.
+For complex data, TOs have been integrated into the latent space of autoencoders and VAEs which enables generative transformation paths and meaningful extrapolations~\citep{Connor2020mae,connor2021vaells}.
+More recent advances include relaxing the requirement of transformation labels, learning local operator statistics for identity-preserving transformations, and improving the scalability of inference for higher-order models~\citep{Connor2021identitypreserving, fallah2022variational}.
+Despite this progress, existing work on TOs mainly focuses on discovering the geometry of latent manifolds, but fails to describe the nonlinear temporal flows on these manifolds in complex time series data.

+\textbf{Interpretability.} Despite the myriad of existing definitions, interpretability is an important consideration to understanding neural dynamics.
+Here, we discuss our approach to defining interpretability. \cite{montavon2018methods} states, ``Interpretations map an abstract concept into a domain that a human can make sense of.
+In the context of neural signals, data is collected from arbitrary nonlinear dynamical systems which generally have no analytical solutions available, making it challenging to predict and interpret their behavior.
+To facilitate the ease of human reasoning, a model must be transparent---both with respect to the whole model altogether as well as for each of its individual parts separately~\citep{lipton2018mythos}.
+Reasoning about the entire model can be achieved through simple, parsimonious representations, while reasoning about its components is accomplished through statistically transparent structures that can be easily modified and analyzed.
+This suggests that an interpretable model is one that is sparse with simple building blocks.